Basic Swedish – Frequently Asked Questions (FAQ)

 What information will my home university get?

-Students are all registered in the Uppdok system, where all results are reported.
-When you leave Uppsala University, you can take out a transcript of records for your home university.
-In this transcript, only passed courses are listed.
-Failed or dropped courses are not listed.
+Students' results are registered in the student register, Ladok.
+When you leave Uppsala University, you can take out a transcript of records, and provide it to your home university.

 Can I have a special certificate with detailed in formation about my results, passed or failed?